Fire Whip - Gora

 For what type of practice?

-Fire equipment, and in particular this fire whip, is intended for an audience of experts and professionals!
+Fire equipment, and especially this fire whip, is intended for an audience of experienced and professional firefighters!
 Fire burns.

 In this specific case, it is also necessary to have good mastery of the whip before practicing this discipline in front of an audience.